curtwarfield/duplicacy-guide/docs/index.md

 export DUPLICACY_NACHOSTORAGE_PASSWORD="ThisIsNotAVerySecurePassword"
 ~~~

 **NOTE**: You need to use capitalization for the remote storage name regardless of the actual name of the storage.
-This means that `nachoStorage` would be written as `NACHOSTORAGE`.
+This means that `nachoStorage` would be written as `NACHOSTORAGE` using the storage name in this tutorial.

 # Restoring backups